This feature is part of Moodle Workplace, which is available through Moodle Partners.

 - "Tenant administrator" role is assigned to the tenant administrator in the system context

-- "Tenant manager" role is assigned to the tenant administrator in the context of this tenant's course category
+- "Tenant administrator in course category" role is assigned to the tenant administrator in the context of this tenant's course category

 - "Tenant user" role is assigned to any user allocated to the tenant in the context of this tenant's course category.
 By default this role only has the capability 'moodle/category:viewcourselist'

 These roles and role assignments can not be manually deleted, nor can a site administrator manually assign these roles to users.
 However the main administrator can modify the roles if necessary.
 For example, the "Tenant administrator" role by default contains the capability 'tool/tenant:managetheme' that allows the tenant administrator to change the look of their tenant (logo and colours).
 The main administrator may decide that theme customisation should only be done centrally and prohibit this capability in the "Tenant administrator" role.
 The same can be done for the 'tool/tenant:manageusers' capability.